syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-a-3D-annotation-in-PDF-document).

 You can add the JavaScript script to the 3D annotation using the [OnInstantiate](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.Pdf3DAnnotation.html#Syncfusion_Pdf_Interactive_Pdf3DAnnotation_OnInstantiate) property, which is executed whenever a 3D stream is read to create an instance of the 3D artwork.
 The following code snippet illustrate this.

 {% tabs %}